RickBrobbel/RickBrobbel/README.md

 - 💞️ I’m looking to collaborate on Analytics
 - 📫 How to reach me rbr@cadran.nl
 - 😄 Pronouns: Tableau JD Edwards
-- ⚡ Fun fact: I play bass
+- ⚡ Fun fact: I play bass and I have 5 cats

 <!---
 RickBrobbel/RickBrobbel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.